Is 14k gold body jewellery worth it?

 - Fret not!
 Discolored gold jewellery is easily cleaned up with a soft buffing cloth.

-Love gold but not the cost?
+Love 14k gold body jewellery but not the cost?
 We recommend trying ion-plating.
 It’s more durable and lasts longer than traditional plating.